AxtonS/mastermind/README.md

 ## progress

--built the random code method using a times loop sampling from array of 6 colors
+-built the random code method using a times loop to sample from array of 6 colors -moved both empty array and colors variable assignment into module separate module
+-Built the input functionality for submitting a code, checks for valid inputs and pushes each color to array one at a time